bbbradsmith/nsfplay/readme.md

   * `git` (optional) to download the repository and its submodules.
   * `cmake` (optional) to build wxWidgets libraries.
   * `libgtk-3-dev` (optional) used by wxWidgets on Ubuntu.

-If using MSYS2 you'll need a specific version of `gcc` and `cmake`.
-You might look at the [build.yml](.github/workflows/build.yml) script to help understand what you need.

 ### wxWidgets Library